bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/pythagoras.md

 * When this happened Cylon and his friends vowed to make a strong attack on Pythagoras and his followers.
 * Because of this Pythagoras left for Metapontium and there is said to have ended his days.
 * This seems accepted by most but Iamblichus himself does not accept this version and argues that the attack by Cylon was a minor affair and that Pythagoras returned to Croton.
-* The evidence is unclear as to when and where the death of Pythagoras occurred.

 Born about 570BC, Samos, Ionia.
 Died about 490 BC.